John Montgomery Templeton: Military involvement

+Templeton joined the volunteers as a private in the Collingwood Rifles.
+He rose through the ranks, becoming a lieutenant in 1864, then captain and battalion adjutant in 1867.
+In 1873, he became a major of the Second Metropolitan Victorian Battalion in 1873, being promoted n 1883 to lieutenant-colonel.
+He became a full colonel, in 1885.

+Templeton was often referred to using his military title of Colonel.
+He was awarded the Volunteer Officers' Decoration.

 Political life

-Templeton twice attempted to enter parliament.
+Templeton attempted to enter parliament two times.
 He was elected to the Victorian Legislative Assembly seat of Benalla and Yarrawonga at an 1893 by-election, and received the same number of votes as the other candidate, Thomas Kennedy.
 Templeton was declared the winner on the returning officer's casting vote, and Kennedy then petitioned the clerk of the Legislative Assembly against the return, citing electoral irregularities and Templeton's position in the colonial militia and as an official liquidator possibly representing an office of profit under the crown.
 The assembly's Committee of Elections and Qualifications found that Templeton did not hold an office of profit, but declared the election void due to the failure to provide an electoral roll to the Devenish polling booth.
 Montgomery and Kennedy contested the resulting by-election, which Kennedy won.

 In 1903, Templeton was one of the unsuccessful candidates for the Senate at the federal election.

-Legacy

-His work in connexion with citizen defence was important, but his introduction of the non-forfeiture principle into life assurance policies was much more so.
-He had adapted the idea from somewhat similar principles that had been made law in the state of Massachusetts, United States of America, in 1861.
-Templeton, however, in 1869 introduced a clause in the policies of the newly formed National Mutual Life Association which provided that overdue premiums would automatically be advanced against the surrender value until the surrender value was exhausted.
-The principle was adopted by other companies, and has proved of the greatest benefit to an immense number of people.
+Family and death

+His first wife was Mary Lush, whom he married on 20 April 1866.
+His second wife was a 38-year old secretary, Carrie Taylor, 38-year-old secretary, whom he married on 19 August 1905.
+He had no children.

+On 10 June 1908, he died of pleurisy and heart failure at his home, Kilmaurs, at 179 George Street, East Melbourne, and was interred in Melbourne General Cemetery.